secinto/duplicateRemover/README.md

 Description
 ----
-duplicateRemover is a GO tool which removes duplicte subdomain entries from enumeration.
+duplicateRemover is a GO tool which removes duplicate subdomain entries from enumeration.
 Very often a lot of entries resolve to the same host and same information.
-Currently our assumption is that these "useless" subdomains are added due to SEO optimization and don't provide any relevant information for penetration testing.
+Currently, our assumption is that these "useless" subdomains are added due to SEO optimization and don't provide any relevant information for penetration testing.
 It on the other hand increases the amount of requests and time required for the recon phase.
 Thus, this tool removes these duplicates based on the returned content.

 # Installation Instructions

-`simpleFinder` requires **go1.20** to install successfully.
+`duplicateRemover` requires **go1.20** to install successfully.
 Run the following command to get the repo:

 ```sh
 git clone https://github.com/secinto/duplicateRemover.git